DivineUX23/MemoGPT/README.md

 - DELETE /delete_chat/{id} - Delete chat

+## Gradio UI

+This project incorporates a Gradio user interface for demonstration and testing purposes.
+The objective is to facilitate comprehension of the project for non-technical individuals, without the necessity of interacting with the API endpoints.

 ## Premium Accounts

 To access transcripts over 5 minutes users need a premium account.
 This is handled via: